psychemedia/storytelling-notes/english-fairy-tales.md

 And the seas reared above them and the winds roared like thunder;
 But the sails would not fill, which has caused them to wonder.

-“Oh there’s fey folk on our gallant ship”, the Captain, he cried, so boldly.
+“Oh there's fey folk on our gallant ship”, the Captain, he cried, so boldly.
 “Or there is craftwork on our gallant ship; she will not sail for me.”This and the preceding verse are largely my own inventions, I think.4

-So he’s cast the black bullets, he’s cast them twice six and forty.
+So he's cast the black bullets, he's cast them twice six and forty.
-And it’s all those black bullets fell on his dearest Annie.The verse which hooked me in the first place - it comes from Child; his A text.5
+And it's all those black bullets fell on his dearest Annie.The verse which hooked me in the first place - it comes from Child; his A text.5

 "Oh Captain, dearest Captain, here's fifty pounds for thee, If you'll convoy me safe home again, both me and my baby."